 ‘But why has she never discussed this with me… In those terms?’

 ‘Perhaps she would have, but then the prospect of you marrying the Black Prince came up.
 To Eleanor, this was an almost perfect solution.
 She has never met the Prince but knows a lot about him.
 Gaston’s wife, Agnes of Navarre, is a close relative of Joan of Kent, who has been the Prince’s long-term mistress, and Eleanor has met Joan several times.’

 ‘So being asked to marry a man who clearly loves someone else is a perfect solution?’

 ‘In Eleanor’s eyes, yes.
 She has learnt that Joan and the Prince were brought up in the same household, the home of the Earl of Salisbury at Old Sarum…A Cathar household.’

 Ximene frowned.
-‘She has always told me that she is only concerned with my happiness, but I am aware that there has always been a hope that I would fulfil what she sees as my destiny.
+‘She has always told me that she is only concerned with my happiness, but I am aware that grandmother has always hoped that I would fullfil what she sees as my destiny.
 It is a responsibility I find myself reluctantly accepting.
 Whether it will ever come about, is, however, a different issue…’ Ximene sought eye contact with Guillam.
 ‘However, if you can help me escape, that will be an important first step.’